Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Oh, God, yeah.

-During the following three years, so they lived in Monte Carlo for three years, there
+During the following three years, so they lived in Monte Carlo for three years.

-they occupied a charming suite on the first floor at the Villa Manassini in the Boulevard
+There they occupied a charming suite on the first floor at the Villa Manethe.

-You just showed your Monte Carlo to your fingertips as well.
+You just show that you're like Montecallo to your fingertips as well.

 Italian.